 The answer is yes, the MTEL is difficult, but it is not impossible to pass.
 We’re here to point you toward some resources to help you pass your MTEL exam!

 You will want to use a study guide that gives you multiple pages of study materials and a step-by-step study plan.
 240Tutoring has an MTEL Study Guide with all of that and practice questions.
-If you would like more information on how study guides at 240 Tutoring work, check out this article.
+I

-Hopefully, we’ve given you some great resources to help you better understand the scoring process and help you prepare to pass your MTEL exam!
+Now that we’ve given you some great resources to help you better understand the scoring process, you’re all set to pass your MTEL exam.